-Digitalization for Interministerial Coordination Score: 9 According to the European Commission's Digital Economy and Society Index (DESI), Denmark is the fourth most advanced country in the European Union (2019) when it comes to using digital technologies.
+Digitalization for Interministerial Coordination Score: 8 Denmark ranks first in the European Commission's Digital Economy and Society Index (DESI) for 2021.
+The index summarizes indicators on Europe's digital performance and preparedness for digital transformation.
 The index is based on connectivity, human capital, use of internet services, integration of digital technology, digital public services, the EU ICT sector and its R&D performance, and research and innovation.
-Public services are highly digitalized in Denmark, including e-government and e-healthcare services.
+Digital public services are fairly advanced in Denmark, which offers digitalized tax reporting, digitalized social transfer claims, and digital contact to public institutions and agencies.
+The advanced state of digital transformation in the country proved helpful during the pandemic as many activities were not severely affected by physical containment restrictions or were easily shifted from a physical to a virtual platform (e.g., education/teaching).